Alternative Relaxation Techniques to Relieve Labor Pains

 Certain smells can have a calming and comforting effect.
-If you are planning to give birth in a hospital or birth center, you can choose to bring a few things that smell like home, such as a favorite blanket or t-shirt.
+If you are planning to give birth in a hospital or birth center, you can choose to bring a few things that smell like your home, such as a favorite blanket or t-shirt.

 To learn more about essential oils during labor: click here

 Most health care professionals agree that eating foods rich in complex carbohydrates and Vitamin B is beneficial in the first stage of labor.
 However, opinions vary about eating during active labor.
-Most women are not interested in food at this point; however, you might want to have some nutritious snacks available that help provide energy and reduce anxiety and fatigue.
+Most women are not interested in food at this point; however, you might want to have some nutritious snacks available that help provides energy and reduce anxiety and fatigue.

 Women vary on the types of touch that they enjoy during labor.
 While one woman might find gentle pressure irritating, it might be ideal for someone else.
-You will want to take time to try out different types of massage, acupressure, hydrotherapy and reflexology to find what works for you.
+You will want to take the time to try out different types of massage, acupressure, hydrotherapy, and reflexology to find what works for you.
 The following types of massage are recommended to help the mother relax tense muscles.

 Gentle Pressure: As contractions increase in intensity you may notice tightening of the brow, eyes, jaw or hands.
 Gentle pressure, with or without movement, can help the mother identify and release that tension.
 For overall tension—give her a strong bear hug and let her release into you.